Today’s interview is with the founders of All Ages Of Geek. A multimedia company partnered with Aminoapps.

 Let’s get into it.

 Katya: Hey geeks out there!
-This is Katya Stec founder of All Ages of Geek the geek culture production company.
+This is Katya Stec, the founder of All Ages of Geek the geek culture production company.

 The All Ages of Geek Crew and I produce daily webisodic content from a range of original video series, podcasts and a full line up of multimedia series and services.